devanshugupta27/supplyframe-challenge/README.md

 1. For starting search, enter the name with which you want to search, choose category (or can be left Default), enter the distance within which radius you want to search the event.
 2. Lastly, we need to provide the location.
 Location can be provided either as an input or the user can choose to find the event based on his current location.
 The current location information is fetched using IP INFO API.
 3. After requesting, a list of events will be populated.
+If the request results in more than 10 entries, only the first 10 will be shown.
+The user can navigate across the entries using the Previous/Next Button.
+4. If the search does not return any event, an appropriate message will be shown.

 ### Event Details